 * Judiciary Committee approved easing high-tech visa plan

-* Bill now heads to Senate floor for June debate
+* Bill now heads to Senate floor for full debate

 The vote followed the committee’s decision to embrace a Republican move to ease restrictions on high-tech U.S. companies that want to hire more skilled workers from countries like India and China.

 In a dramatic move just before the vote, Senate Judiciary Committee Chairman Patrick Leahy, a Democrat from Vermont, withdrew an amendment to give people the right to sponsor same-sex partners who are foreigners for permanent legal status.

 Leahy’s colleagues on the committee - Republicans and Democrats - warned that the amendment would kill the legislation in Congress.
 Democrats generally favor providing equal treatment for heterosexual and homosexual couples, while many Republicans oppose doing so.

 “I‘m committed to ending that discrimination,” Leahy said before withdrawing the amendment.

 Republican Senator Orrin Hatch of Utah said the changes made to visa rules governing high-skilled workers, which he had demanded on behalf of the U.S. technology industry, were the price of his support for the bill when the committee took its final vote.

 In another encouraging sign for the legislation, Senate Republican Leader Mitch McConnell said he will not block the measure from coming to the floor for a full debate.

 McConnell did not say how he ultimately would vote on the bill, but he told reporters that the changes won by Hatch “has made a substantial contribution to moving the issue forward.”